GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Making Your own Callback
 ========================

-While Poutyne provides a great number of `predefined callbacks <https://poutyne.org/callbacks.html>`_, it is sometimes useful to make your own callback.
+While Poutyne provides a great number of :class:`~poutyne.framework.callbacks`, it is sometimes useful to make your own callback.

 In the following example, we want to see the effect of temperature on the optimization of our neural network.
 To do so, we either increase or decrease the temperature during the optimization.
 As one can see in the result, temperature either as no effect or has a detrimental effect on the performance of the neural network.
 This is so because the temperature has for effect to artificially changing the learning rates.
 Since we have found the right learning rate, increasing or decreasing, it shows no improvement on the results.